GESS-research-group/pyshbundle/paper.md

 # Summary

-`GRACE` or Gravity Recovery and Climate Experiment<sup>1</sup>, is a gravimetric satellite mission that can detect the Total Water Storage Anomaly (`TWSA`) in the earth system.
+`GRACE` or the Gravity Recovery and Climate Experiment<sup>1</sup>, is a gravimetric satellite mission that can detect the Total Water Storage Anomaly (`TWSA`) in the earth system.
 The data from the satellite system has been used for various hydrological studies related to groundwater depletion, floods, droughts, etc. GRACE satellite products are typically released in different product levels.
 In this contribution, we have translated the exisitng matlab codes SHbundle into the python programming language.
 SHbundle is a Matlab code that converts GRACE level 2 (`L2`) Spherical Harmonics data products into Level 3 (`L3`) `TWSA` products.
 In addition, a GRACE data driven correction algorithm, firstly coded in Matlab, has also been translated into Python.
 With this contribution, we hope to enable further work on GRACE data analytics using the Python programming language.
 Further, we hope to develop synergies within the geodesy community using different programming languages to better collaborate with one-another through this common framework of SHbundle and PySHbundle packages in Matlab and Python programming languages respectively.

 # Introduction

 GRACE stands for the Gravity Recovery and Climate Experiment, a joint satellite mission by NASA, the National Aeronautics and Space Administration and DLR, the German Aerospace Centre.
-Some detailsof the GRACE mission is provided in Table 1.
+Some details of the GRACE mission is provided in Table 1.

 <i>Table 1: Summary of GRACE satellite mission</i>
 | Parameter        |    Details      |